willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 If our hypothesis is correct, we can plug these functions into `vmap` and be embarrassingly parallel!
 We will use `in_axes` with `vmap` to control which axes we parallelize over.
-In our `init_fn`, which takes the input shape as an argument, we want to use the same input shape for every network, so we set in corresponding element of `in_axes` to `None`.
+In our `init_fn`, which takes the input shape as an argument, we want to use the same input shape for every network, so we set the corresponding element of `in_axes` to `None`.
 For now all of our networks will update on the same batch at each step, so in defining `parallel_train_step_fn` we parallelize over the model state, but not over the batch of data: `in_axes=(0, None)`.
 The number of random seeds we feed in to `parallel_init_fn` will determine how many networks we train, in this case 10.